cbm4scale/CBM-IPDPS25/README.md

 ### `./scripts/alpha_searcher.sh`
 This script calculates the execution time of the matrix multiplication method defined in `cbm/cbm4mm.py` via `benchmark/benchmark_matmul.py` for each combination of alpha values specified in the `ALPHAS=[...]` array and datasets in the `DATASETS=[...]` array.

-Upon completion, the script generates a results file named `alpha_searcher_results.txt`, which records the matrix multiplication runtime, in seconds, for each combination of alpha values and datasets using the CBM format.
+Upon completion, the script generates a results file named `results/alpha_searcher_results.txt`, which records the matrix multiplication runtime, in seconds, for each combination of alpha values and datasets using the CBM format.
 Additionally, the resulting file includes the execution time of the matrix multiplication method from `cbm/mkl4mm.py`, which converts the datasets to CSR format and serves as the baseline for comparison.

 > **Note:** `cbm/cbm4mm.py` and `cbm/mkl4mm.py` contain python classes to store matrix **A** in CBM and CSR format, and support matrix products of the form **A** @ **X**.
 > Here, **A** is the adjacency matrix of the dataset and **X** is a dense real-valued matrix.